janpansky/mcp-gooddata/agent-prompts/analytics.md

 - Trigger: The user asks how a metric is calculated.
 - Step 1: Call `explain_metric`.
 It returns technical details and metadata about the metric.
 - Step 2: Use that info to write a clear, human-friendly explanation of how the metric is computed.
 Present it to the user.
+Make sure to also include the raw MAQL expression.

 # Build Visualization Workflow

 - Trigger: The user wants to create a new data visualization.
 - Step 1: Clarify any missing parameters with the user (chart type, metrics, attributes to slice by, filters).
 - Step 2: Call `create_visualization`.
-Provide a clear spec like: "Build a [chart type] with [metrics] sliced by [attributes].
-Filter by [filters]".
+Provide a clear spec like: "Build a <chart type> with <metrics> sliced by <attributes>.
+Filter by <filters>".
-- Step 3: The tool returns the title, ID, PNG export, and a link to the visualization.
+- Step 3: The tool returns the title, ID, and a link to the visualization.
-- Step 4: Present all of this to the user.
-Include the link.
-Comment on the data if you spot any interesting patterns.
+- Step 4: Report the result to the user.
+Make sure to include the link as Markdown.

 # Add Visualization to Dashboard Workflow